naelopode/Automated-Paper-Tracking/README.md

 ### More information on the Setup
 - The cameras record at 2.7K, 250fps, allowing our algorithm to detect a small tag and to capture a good amount of data points.
 - Each cameras needs to have it's deformation matrix calculated with a Checkerboard.
+- We use a 3.4cm tags from AprilTags, this can be modified by using the hardcoded variable: 'tag_size'
 ## Experiment pipeline
 About every 5 to 10 experiment, it's advised to sync the internal clock to avoid any offset between the cameras.
 The experiment program controlling the Arduino and camera can the be enabled.
 The grabber allows some time to be reloaded with a paper.
 The cameras are the enabled and start recording.
 The paper is dropped.
 Finally, the cameras stop recording and the files are downloaded